stealjs/steal-conditional/docs/pages/substitution-conditional-loading.md

 <style>.contents { display: none; }</style>

 StealJS supports conditional module loading through the [steal-conditional](https://github.com/stealjs/steal-conditional) extension;
-2 types of conditionals are currently supported, string substitution and boolean.
+2 types of conditionals are currently supported, string substitution and [StealJS.guides.boolean_conditional_loading boolean].

 In this guide, we'll build a small demo that uses the string substitution conditional syntax to import a random translation of the famous "Hello, World!".